 Dec.
 20 has been a very eventful and exciting date in the history of the National Hockey League.
 Some of the biggest names in the Hall of Fame had memorable moments on this date, especially in the “Original Six” cities of Montreal and Chicago.
-Let’s all climb about our hockey time machine and take our daily trip through the decades.
+Let’s all climb aboard our hockey time machine and take our daily trip through the decades.

 Hall of Famers on Display in Montreal

-Bernie Geoffrion and Maurice Richard are two of the biggest legends in Montreal Canadiens history and they both had big nights on this date.
+Bernie Geoffrion and Maurice Richard are two of the biggest legends in Montreal Canadiens history, and they both had big nights on this date.
 On Dec.
-20, 1955, the duo each scored three goals and an assist as the Canadiens won 7-1 at the Chicago Blackhawks.
+20, 1955, the duo each scored three goals and had an assist as the Canadiens won 7-1 at the Chicago Blackhawks.
 This was the 25th hat trick of Richard’s NHL career and the fifth for Geoffrion.

 On Dec.
 20, 1973, Henri Richard, Maurice’s younger brother, became the ninth player in league history to score 1,000 career points.
 He achieved his milestone with a second-period assist during a 2-2 tie at the Buffalo Sabres.

 One year later, on Dec.
 20, 1974, Guy Lafleur scored his 100th NHL goal in a 6-1 Canadiens win at the Vancouver Canucks.
 He then scored his 500th career goal on this date in 1983.
 Lafleur wasn’t the only future Hall of Famer to hit a personal milestone on that night.
 Steve Shutt scored his 400th career goal to help lead the way in a 5-0 win at the New Jersey Devils.